kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 {% prism javascript %}
 getElType = $( "div[data-players-team~="+getLinkType+"]" );
 {% endprism %}
+We talked about how the `<a>` tags at the top are bound to the `<div>` tags at the bottom.
+For every `data-team` attribute value in an `<a>` tag, there's at least one `<div>` that has a matching value stored in its `data-players-team` attribute...the matching values are what binds certain `<a>` tags to certain `<div>` tags.

+The feature detection code we just discussed stores the value of a clicked-on button's `data-team` attribute inside the `getLinkType` variable.
+And since `data-team` and `data-players-team` match somewhere in the code.
+We can use the `getLinkType` to look for `<div>` tags with instances of the matching `data-players-team` attributes.

-jQuery's "Attribute Contains" selector functionality is at work here.
-There are a lot of uses for this selector but in this caem we're using the [Attribute Contains Word Selector](http://api.jquery.com/attribute-contains-word-selector/).
+jQuery's "Attribute Contains" selector functionality can help us here. jQuery has a lot of uses for this selector but in this case, we're using the [Attribute Contains Word Selector](http://api.jquery.com/attribute-contains-word-selector/).

+In this case, "Attribute Contains" is looking for any `<div>` whose `data-players-team` value matches that of `getLinkType`.
+The total `<div>` tags that match this criteria are stored in the previously-created `getElType` variable.